OpenDSA/OpenDSAX/Doc/source/SDK.rst

 #.
 Now (re)start the workbench server.

 #.
 You should be able to visit http://127.0.0.1:8000/ and see your new
-   xblock TestXBlock in the list
+   XBlock TestXBlock in the list

       .. image:: _static/workbench_test_XBlock.png
          :width: 650px